Jonah Heim Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 16th in the league with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.50).
+- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.49).

+- Mets pitchers combine to give up 162 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- The righty's most recent time out was on Tuesday against the Atlanta Braves, when he threw 4 2/3 innings, surrendering three earned runs while allowing eight hits.
+- The left-hander last pitched on Wednesday against the Atlanta Braves, when he threw 5 1/3 innings, allowing five earned runs while giving up nine hits.

-- The 28-year-old has an ERA of 5.54, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opponents have a .300 batting average against him.
+- The 34-year-old has an ERA of 3.73, with 6.6 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.